TartuNLP/text-to-speech-api/README.md

 ## API usage

-To use the API, use the following POST request format.
+To use the API, use the following POST request format (for Deep Voice 3 models):

 POST `/text-to-speech/v1`